xose-torrefa/VideoAdBlockForTwitch/README.md

 Changelog:

 4.8:</br>
-Remove auto showing of options on install.
-(Users think it's an ad).</br>
+Remove auto showing of options on install/update.
+(Users think it's a spammy ad due to the way focus is taken on Chrome).</br>

 4.6:</br>
 Extension will now auto show options on first install/update.</br>